+3.14.1 Mitigation

-- 3.14.1 The Town will work to improve air quality and energy efficiency, to reduce greenhouse gas and fuel emissions, and to mitigate climate change by: - i) maintaining the settlement area boundaries and striving for a compact built form within these areas: - ii) promoting mixed use development to encourage active transportation and the use of transit; - iii) locating intensification in areas which are served by existing or planned transit;
+The Town will work to improve air quality and energy efficiency, to reduce greenhouse gas and fuel emissions, and to mitigate climate change by:

+- i) maintaining the settlement area boundaries and striving for a compact built form within these areas; - ii) promoting mixed use development to encourage active transportation and the use of transit; - iii) locating intensification in areas which are served by existing or planned transit; - iv) promoting and encouraging modal shift towards transit and active transportation, using tools such as transportation demand management; - v) addressing parking management, primarily through the Zoning By-law, that does not undermine transit and active modes of transportation; - vi) maintaining, restoring and enhancing the Natural Heritage System; - vii) protecting, enhancing and expanding the urban forest, including street trees, by encouraging the planting of native or non-native non-invasive tree species and vegetation that are resilient to climate change and provide high levels of carbon sequestration, particularly through new development and on municipally-owned land.
+Given the importance of existing mature trees to the urban forest, Council may consider the development of a Tree Preservation Plan;

-- iv) promoting and encouraging modal shift towards transit and active transportation, using tools such as transportation demand management; - v) addressing parking management, primarily through the Zoning By-law, that does not undermine transit and active modes of transportation; - vi) maintaining, restoring and enhancing the Natural Heritage System; - vii) protecting, enhancing and expanding the urban forest, including street trees, by encouraging the planting of native or non-native non-invasive tree species and vegetation that are resilient to climate change and provide high levels of carbon sequestration, particularly through new development and on municipally-owned land: - viii) encouraging energy generation from renewable sources; - ix) encouraging sustainable, energy efficient and low carbon buildings; - x) addressing air quality impacts through land use compatibility policies; - xi) developing and implementing, in conjunction with other local municipalities in the County of Essex and the Essex Region Conservation Authority, a Regional Energy Plan with energy conservation measures and carbon reduction targets; - xii) developing and implementing a Corporate Climate Action Plan; - xiii) supporting local agriculture and food production. - xiv) promoting water conservation and efficient use of water to reduce demand for municipal water and wastewater treatment and associated energy consumption; - xv) advancing environmentally responsible outdoor lighting and retrofits that reduce energy usage, light pollution and glare, to restore unobscured views of the night sky, while maintaining sufficient light levels for a safe built environment; - xvi) focus freight-intensive land uses to areas well served by major highways, rail facilities and airports. - 3.14.2 The Town will work to adapt to the impacts of climate change in order to minimize its vulnerability and build resiliency by: - i) increasing the proportion of permeable surfaces to reduce flood risk and strain on sanitary sewer and stormwater infrastructure;
+- viii) encouraging energy generation from renewable sources; - ix) encouraging sustainable, energy efficient and low carbon buildings; - x) addressing air quality impacts through land use compatibility policies; - xi) developing and implementing, in conjunction with other local municipalities in the County of Essex and the Essex Region Conservation Authority, a Regional Energy Plan with energy conservation measures and carbon reduction targets; - xii) developing and implementing a Corporate Climate Action Plan; - xiii) supporting local agriculture and food production. - xiv) promoting water conservation and efficient use of water to reduce demand for municipal water and wastewater treatment and associated energy consumption; - advancing environmentally responsible outdoor lighting and retrofits that reduce energy usage, light pollution and glare, to restore unobscured views of the night sky, while maintaining sufficient light levels for a safe built environment; - xvi) focus freight-intensive land uses to areas well served by major highways, rail facilities and airports.

+3.14.2 Adaptation

+The Town will work to adapt to the impacts of climate change in order to minimize its vulnerability and build resiliency by:

-- ii) promoting tree planting and innovative green spaces, such as green roofs, in new and existing development; - iii) promoting the installation of artificial shade, such as covered walkways, awnings and canopies, in appropriate locations; - iv) promoting landscaping that protects buildings and infrastructure from the effects of excessive wind and sun; - v) protecting public safety and collaborating with the County of Essex and local municipalities on Emergency Management coordination; - vi) undertaking infrastructure planning that prepares for a changing climate in connection with the municipal asset management plan; - vii) developing and implementing a Corporate Climate Action Plan; and - viii) finalizing and implementing the Town's Shoreline Management Plan and updating floodplain mapping in coordination with the Essex Region Conservation Authority.
+- i) increasing the proportion of permeable surfaces to reduce flood risk and strain on sanitary sewer and stormwater infrastructure; - ii) promoting tree planting and innovative green spaces, such as green roofs, in new and existing development; - iii) promoting the installation of artificial shade, such as covered walkways, awnings and canopies, in appropriate locations; - iv) promoting landscaping that protects buildings and infrastructure from the effects of excessive wind and sun; - v) protecting public safety and collaborating with the County of Essex and local municipalities on Emergency Management coordination;

-3.15 ACCESSIBILITY/ UNIVERSAL DESIGN
+- vi) undertaking infrastructure planning that prepares for a changing climate in connection with the municipal asset management plan; - vii) developing and implementing a Corporate Climate Action Plan; and - viii) finalizing and implementing the Town's Shoreline Management Plan and updating floodplain mapping in coordination with the Essex Region Conservation Authority.

+3.15 Accessibility/ Universal Design